SteveDunn/Vogen/README.md

 The term Value Object represents a small object who's equality is based on value and not identity.
 From [Wikipedia](https://en.wikipedia.org/wiki/Value_object)

-> _In computer science, a value object is a small object that represents a simple entity whose equality is not based on identity: i.e. two value objects are equal when they have the same value, not necessarily being the same object._
+> _In computer science, a Value Object is a small object that represents a simple entity whose equality is not based on identity: i.e. two Value Objects are equal when they have the same value, not necessarily being the same object._

 In DDD, a Value Object is (again, from [Wikipedia](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks))

->  _... a value object is an immutable object that contains attributes but has no conceptual identity_
+>  _... a Value Object is an immutable object that contains attributes but has no conceptual identity_

 ### How can I view the code that is generated?